 “My technique involves creating an inverted ‘U’ shaped flap, this method is regarded as providing the preferred shape while also hiding the scar under the hooded part of the skin,” says Dr McManamny.

 Whilst it might seem a small part of your Tummy Tuck procedure, the appearance of your belly button contributes significantly to the overall effect of your procedure.

 Our Surgeons all agree that the Umbilicoplasty part of the Abdominoplasty procedure is of great importance as it contributes significantly to the overall appearance of your Abdomen and to your Tummy Tuck results.

-A natural looking and well-reconstructed bellybutton also allows you to conceal any sign of Surgery and attain a ‘pre-pregnancy belly’.
+A natural-looking and well-reconstructed bellybutton also allow you to conceal any sign of Surgery and attain a ‘pre-pregnancy belly’.

 Visit our Downloadable Guides pages

 For more information about Cosmetic and Plastic Surgery options and research in Australia.